jose-ambrosioo/system_administration_using_linux/README.md

 <br>fixed-address 192.168.10.10;
 <br>}

-<br>DHCP was configured to start when booting the machine
+DHCP was configured to start when booting the machine
 <br>[root@lombe ~]# chkconfig dhcp on
 <br>[root@lombe ~]# service dhcp start

 **NIS Secondary**

-<br>Installed the packages for the NIS server and client
+Installed the packages for the NIS server and client
 <br>[root@lombe ~]# yum install yp* -y

-<br>The NIS domain to which the NIS server and clients will belong has been defined
+The NIS domain to which the NIS server and clients will belong has been defined
 <br>[root@lombe ~]# nano /etc/sysconfig/network
 <br>NETWORKING=yes
 <br>HOSTNAME=lombe.bestsoft.com
 <br>NISDOMAIN=nisbestsoft.com

-<br>All NIS servers for this client have been identified
+All NIS servers for this client have been identified
 <br>[root@lombe ~]# nano /etc/yp.conf
 <br>domain nisbestsoft.com server kwanza.bestsoft.com
 <br>domain nisbestsoft.com server lombe.bestsoft.com
 <br>ypserver kwanza

-<br>For synchronizing user and account information across all machines in the domain the file was edited:
+For synchronizing user and account information across all machines in the domain the file was edited:
 <br>[root@lombe ~]# nano /etc/nsswitch.conf

-<br>and changed the “passwd, shadow and group” fields to:
+and changed the “passwd, shadow and group” fields to:
 <br>passwd: files nis
 <br>shadow: files nis
 <br>group: files nis

-<br>Configured the domainname and ypdomainname
+Configured the domainname and ypdomainname
 <br>[root@lombe ~]# domainname nisbestsoft.com
 <br>[root@lombe ~]# ypdomainname nisbestsoft.com

-<br>NIS services were configured to start when booting the machine
+NIS services were configured to start when booting the machine
 <br>[root@lombe ~]# chkconfig rpcbind on
 <br>[root@lombe ~]# chkconfig ypbind on

-<br>Check ypbind
+Check ypbind
 <br>[root@lombe ~]# rpcinfo -u localhost ypbind
 <br>program 100004 version 1 ready and waiting
 <br>program 100004 version 2 ready and waiting

-<br>The NIS server database file was updated and the NIS map was initialized, where “ –s ” indicates that this is the NIS Slave Server
+The NIS server database file was updated and the NIS map was initialized, where “ –s ” indicates that this is the NIS Slave Server
 <br>[root@lombe ~]# ypcat passwd
 <br>[root@lombe ~]# /usr/lib64/yp/ypinit –s lombe

-<br>For NIS clients to mount the “/nishome” folders permanently, the file was edited fstab on clients (Lombe and Gazelle), adding the settings at the end of the file:
+For NIS clients to mount the “/nishome” folders permanently, the file was edited fstab on clients (Lombe and Gazelle), adding the settings at the end of the file:
 <br>[root@lombe ~]# nano /etc/fstab
 <br>kwanza:/nishome/ /nishome/ nfs defaults 0 0

-<br>Note: start the nfs service on the kwanza server and make it start whenever the machine start.
+Note: start the nfs service on the kwanza server and make it start whenever the machine start.

-<br>Note2: to update fstab without restarting a machine: #mount -a
+Note2: to update fstab without restarting a machine: #mount -a

-<br>Partition management (Partition Creation, VG, PV, LVM and SWAP)
+Partition management (Partition Creation, VG, PV, LVM and SWAP)
 <br>A 12 Gb IDE disk was added and the machine started

 **CREATION OF PARTITIONS**

-<br>The command that allows us to manage disk partitions was executed, to edit the disk added
+The command that allows us to manage disk partitions was executed, to edit the disk added
 <br>[root@lombe ~]# fdisk /dev/sdc

-<br>1-Select the option to add partitions
+1-Select the option to add partitions
 <br>Command (m for help): n

-<br>2-Defined as primary partition by selecting option “p”
+2-Defined as primary partition by selecting option “p”

-<br>3-The partition number was chosen as “1”
+3-The partition number was chosen as “1”
 <br>Partition number (1 - 4): 1

-<br>4-In the next step we leave it blank and press ENTER, because by default it searches the first free cylinder on the disk and the file system of the partition being created, something like the following: <br>First cylinder (1-1566, default 1):
+4-In the next step we leave it blank and press ENTER, because by default it searches the first free cylinder on the disk and the file system of the partition being created, something like the following: <br>First cylinder (1-1566, default 1):

-<br>5-The size of the partition was defined, which in this case is 5Gb, something like the following:
+5-The size of the partition was defined, which in this case is 5Gb, something like the following:
 <br>Last cylinder, +cylinders or +size{K,M,G} (1-1566, default 1566): +5GB

-<br>The other partitions were added with their respective sizes (GB for Gigabytes and MB for Megabytes) repeating the same steps from step 1.
+The other partitions were added with their respective sizes (GB for Gigabytes and MB for Megabytes) repeating the same steps from step 1.

-<br>After finishing so that the partitions were saved, the corresponding one was chosen option:
+After finishing so that the partitions were saved, the corresponding one was chosen option:
 <br>Command (m for help): w

-<br>The machine was restarted just to ensure that the changes were applied
+The machine was restarted just to ensure that the changes were applied
 <br>[root@lombe ~]# reboot

-<br>The partition file system was created for the physical volumes (ext4 formatting)
+The partition file system was created for the physical volumes (ext4 formatting)
 <br>[root@lombe ~]# mkfs.ext4 /dev/sdc1
 <br>[root@lombe ~]# mkfs.ext4 /dev/sdc2

 **VG, PV, LVM CREATION**

-<br>PVs (Physical Volumes) were created
+PVs (Physical Volumes) were created
 <br>[root@lombe ~]# pvcreate /dev/sdc1
 <br>[root@lombe ~]# pvcreate /dev/sdc2

-<br>VG (Volume Group) was created called “vgvendafinancas”
+VG (Volume Group) was created called “vgvendafinancas”
 <br>[root@lombe ~]# vgcreate vgvendafinancas /dev/sdc1 /dev/sdc2

-<br>The 4 LVs (Logical Volumes) of each 2Gb were created in the VG vgvendafinancas, following a naming like “lvm1, lvm2, . . . , lvmn”
+The 4 LVs (Logical Volumes) of each 2Gb were created in the VG vgvendafinancas, following a naming like “lvm1, lvm2, . . . , lvmn”
 <br>[root@lombe ~]# lvcreate –n lv1 –L 2GB vgvendafinancas
 <br>[root@lombe ~]# lvcreate –n lv2 –L 2GB vgvendafinancas
 <br>[root@lombe ~]# lvcreate –n lv3 –L 2GB vgvendafinancas
 <br>[root@lombe ~]# lvcreate –n lv4 –L 2GB vgvendafinancas

-<br>The file system of the created LVMs was created (Formatting)
+The file system of the created LVMs was created (Formatting)
 <br>[root@lombe ~]# mkfs.ext4 /dev/vgvendafinancas/lv1
 <br>[root@lombe ~]# mkfs.ext4 /dev/vgvendafinancas/lv2
 <br>[root@lombe ~]# mkfs.ext4 /dev/vgvendafinancas/lv3
 <br>[root@lombe ~]# mkfs.ext4 /dev/vgvendafinancas/lv4

-<br>Directories were created where the LVMs will be mounted for better organization
+Directories were created where the LVMs will be mounted for better organization
 <br>[root@lombe ~]# mkdir /vgvendafinancas /vgvendafinancas/lv1 /vgvendafinancas/lv2
 <br>[root@lombe ~]# mkdir /vgvendafinancas/lv3 /vgvendafinancas/lv4

-<br>So that the LVs are mounted permanently, that is, when starting the machine, the file “/etc/fstab” adding the settings at the end of the file
+So that the LVs are mounted permanently, that is, when starting the machine, the file “/etc/fstab” adding the settings at the end of the file
 <br>[root@lombe ~]# nano /etc/fstab
 <br>/dev/vgvendafinancas/lv1 /vgvendafinancas/lv1/ nfs defaults 0 0
 <br>/dev/vgvendafinancas/lv2 /vgvendafinancas/lv2/ nfs defaults 0 0